ScottLogic/iOS8-day-by-day/39-watchkit/39-watchkit.md

 alert action button as specified in the notification payload file.
 The dismiss button is always provided by the system.

 ## Code sharing

+Your watch app has to be part of an iPhone app, and representing the same kind of functionality.
+This is likely to mean that you'll have code that you'd like to use both in the phone app and in the WatchKit extension.
+There are a few options for tackling this problem:

+- __Copy/Paste__ Yeah, we know it's the root of all evil, but you might find it easier to start with this approach and then refactor your code to something nicer later on.
+- __Framework__ iOS8 introduced the ability to create dynamic frameworks - i.e.
+places where shared code and functionality can reside, and be accessed from other frameworks (i.e. apps and extensions) from within the same application bundle.
+This is actually the approach taken in __NightWatch__.
+The __NightWatchData__ framework provides a __NightWatchQuotes__ class that can then be used from both the WatchKit extension and the iPhone app.
+- __Host in iPhone app__ It's possible for the WatchKit extension to request that the iPhone app is opened, and then for the iPhone app to reply with some kind of data.
+This has multiple uses - one of them is for an action on the watch to trigger something on the phone, or also for the WatchKit extension to request that the iPhone app perform some kind of task.
+This might seem a little strange at first, but remember that there are restrictions on what an extension is allowed to do.
+There are no such restrictions on the container app, and therefore you could load it up in the background and use this inaccessible functionality.
+One example of this could be performing a background network request.

+These techniques are likely to evolve as the SDK does, but it's good to know that there are alternatives to copy-paste right from the beginning.

 ## Conclusion